George-Altmann/George-Altmann.github.io/_conferences/announcement_2.md

 ---
 layout: post
-date: 2025-05-15
+date: 2024-12-16
 inline: true
 related_posts: false
 ---

-The Interplay Between Skew Braces and Hopf-Galois Theory, University of Leeds, UK.
+Biracks and Biquandles: Theory, applications, and new perspectives - Algebra and Representation Theory in the North, Leeds, UK